aigatech/AppliedResearchOAfa2025/submissions/Zuhayr_Kabir/README.md

 - Manual news fetching commands
 - AI-generated summaries of articles
 - Time-based greetings
+- Performs zero-shot-classification to assign tags to the different news sources

 ## How to run it
 1. Install dependencies: `pip install -r requirements.txt`